>>> def simple_coroutine(): # (1)

 When execution loops back to the top of the outer

-instance is garbage collected (together with its own unfinishedaverager
+forloop, a newgrouperinstance is created and bound togroup.
+The previousgrouperinstance is garbage collected (together with its own unfinishedaveragersubgenerator instance).

 Warning